What can I expect from my appointment?

 You might also want to ask about other places where you can go for help, information and advice and to check out whether the services has any booklets or leaflets about things you can do yourself at home – sometimes called ‘self help’ options.

-Finally, it’s always a good idea to ask the person you are seeing what happens afterwards, once you or your relative are feeling better and no longer need appointments for example, if you need further help, can you contact the service directly or do you have to go back to the person who first referred you?
+Finally, it’s always a good idea to ask the person you are seeing what happens afterwards, once you are feeling better and no longer need appointments for example, if you need further help, can you contact the service directly or do you have to go back to the person who first referred you?

 Other things that can help